halex5000/ld-articles/Zapier/Connect Almost Anything to LaunchDarkly with Zapier.md

 ## So Many Other Possibilities...

 My hope is that these examples triggered some ideas in your mind about ways that you can integrate flags into other workflow automations using Zapier.
-Here are some other ideas you might consider:
+Some other ideas you might consider:

 * **Add tasks when a flag is created.** Perhaps you want to ensure that flags are cleaned up once they are no longer in use.
-You could automatically add tasks to a todo list (for example, on Todoist , Trello or even Asana) when they are created.
+You could automatically add tasks to a todo list (for example, on Todoist, Trello, or Asana) when they are created.
 * **Post flag changes to a Discord server.** Our [Slack integration](https://docs.launchdarkly.com/integrations/slack) can help you monitor and even change flags via Slack, but what if your team uses Discord?
 Zapier can help.
 You can even enable a message in Discord to flip a flag.
 * **Manage beta group targeting in a Google Sheet or Airtable.** LaunchDarkly makes it easy for anyone from any team – not just developers – to manage segments and targeting, but perhaps your team already has an external tool for keeping track of a beta group?
 Rather than manage things in two places, you could tie the two together using Zapier.
 * **Many, many more...** Again, Zapier integrates with _thousands_ of applications so the combination of services is practically limitless.

-One thing that I did not discuss in detail is that LaunchDarkly's Zapier integration allows you to evaluate a feature flag as an action and, for instance, only running them if the flag is true for example.
+One thing that I did not discuss in detail is that [LaunchDarkly's Zapier integration](https://docs.launchdarkly.com/integrations/zapier) allows you to evaluate a feature flag as an action and, for instance, only running them if the flag is true for example.
 This means that, beyond all the automations we already discussed, you can even use LaunchDarkly feature flags to control any automation you build within Zapier. 🤯